cglondon71/elassandra/docs/elassandra/source/architecture.rst

 * An Elasticsearch cluster is a Cassandra virtual datacenter.
 * Every Elassandra node is a master primary data node.
 * Each node only index local data and acts as a primary local shard.
-* Elasticsearch data is not more stored in lucene indices, but in cassandra tables.
+* Elasticsearch data is no longer stored in Lucene indices, but in Cassandra tables.

-  * An Elasticsearch index is mapped to a cassandra keyspace,
+  * An Elasticsearch index is mapped to a Cassandra keyspace,
-  * Elasticsearch document type is mapped to a cassandra table.
-Elasticsearch 6+ support only one document type, named "_doc" by default.
+  * Elasticsearch document type is mapped to a Cassandra table.
+Elasticsearch 6+ only supports one document type, named "_doc" by default.
-  * Elasticsearch document *_id* is a string representation of the cassandra primary key.
+  * Elasticsearch document *_id* is a string representation of the Cassandra primary key.

-* Elasticsearch discovery now rely on the cassandra `gossip protocol <https://wiki.apache.org/cassandra/ArchitectureGossip>`_.
-When a node join or leave the cluster, or when a schema change occurs, each nodes update nodes status and its local routing table.
+* Elasticsearch discovery now relies on the cassandra `gossip protocol <https://wiki.apache.org/cassandra/ArchitectureGossip>`_.
+When a node joins or leaves the cluster, or when a schema change occurs, each node updates the nodes status and its local routing table.
-* Elasticsearch `gateway <https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-gateway.html>`_ now store metadata in a cassandra table and in the cassandra schema.
-Metadata updates are played sequentially through a `cassandra lightweight transaction <http://docs.datastax.com/en/cql/3.1/cql/cql_using/use_ltweight_transaction_t.html>`_.
-Metadata UUID is the cassandra hostId of the last modifier node.
+* Elasticsearch `gateway <https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-gateway.html>`_ now stores metadata in a Cassandra table and in the Cassandra schema.
+Metadata updates are played sequentially through a `Cassandra lightweight transaction <http://docs.datastax.com/en/cql/3.1/cql/cql_using/use_ltweight_transaction_t.html>`_.
+Metadata UUID is the Cassandra hostId of the last modifier node.
 * Elasticsearch REST and java API remain unchanged.
-* Logging is now based on `logback <http://logback.qos.ch/>`_ as cassandra.
+* Logging is now based on `logback <http://logback.qos.ch/>`_ such as in Cassandra.

 From a Cassandra perspective :

 * Columns with an ElasticSecondaryIndex are indexed in Elasticsearch.
-* By default, Elasticsearch document fields are multivalued, so every field is backed by a list.
-Single valued document field can be mapped to a basic types by setting 'cql_collection: singleton' in our type mapping.
-See `Elasticsearch document mapping <Elasticsearch-document-mapping>`_ for details.
+* By default, Elasticsearch document fields are multivalued, so every field is backed up???? by a list.
+Single valued document field can be mapped to a basic type by setting 'cql_collection: singleton' in our type mapping.
+See `Elasticsearch document mapping <Elasticsearch-document-mapping>`_ for further details.
-* Nested documents are stored using cassandra `User Defined Type <http://docs.datastax.com/en/cql/3.1/cql/cql_using/cqlUseUDT.html>`_ or `map <http://docs.datastax.com/en/cql/3.0/cql/cql_using/use_map_t.html>`_.
+* Nested documents are stored using Cassandra `User Defined Type <http://docs.datastax.com/en/cql/3.1/cql/cql_using/cqlUseUDT.html>`_ or `map <http://docs.datastax.com/en/cql/3.0/cql/cql_using/use_map_t.html>`_.
 * Elasticsearch provides a JSON-REST API to cassandra, see `Elasticsearch API <https://www.elastic.co/guide/en/elasticsearch/reference/1.5/index.html>`_.

 Durability
 ----------

-All writes to a cassandra node are recorded both in a memory table and in a commit log.
+All writes to a Cassandra node are recorded both in a memory table and in a commit log.
 When a memtable flush occurs, it flushes the elasticsearch secondary index on disk.
 When restarting after a failure, cassandra replays commitlogs and re-indexes elasticsearch documents that were no flushed by elasticsearch.
 This the reason why `elasticsearch translog <https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-translog.html#index-modules-translog>`_ is disabled in elassandra.